rowan-walshe/CSGOMusicPlayer/README.md

 #### OSX

 The only differences from the windows intructions are that PyAutoGUI has more dependences.
-I will add a more instructions tomorrow as it is currently 6 in the morning

 #### Linux

 The only differences from the windows intructions are that PyAutoGUI has more dependences.
-I will add a more instructions tomorrow as it is currently 6 in the morning

 #### Known issues